fabriceo/AVDSP/README.md

 Release:
 V1.0, May 1st 2020, tested on
 * linux with alsa plugin and
-* OKTO RESEARCH DAC8PRO with DDAC8PRODSPEVAL firmware running on XMOS XU216 platform.
+* Okto Research DAC8PRO with DAC8PRODSPEVAL firmware running on XMOS XU216 platform.

-remarks :
-- dsp_FIR instruction implemented but not tested yet
-- a nanosharc xml parser is provided as a proof of concept but not fully integrated to generate proper dsp program

-please read the 2 pages brief introduction in the AVDSP_intro.pdf and the readme.md in linux folder.
+Please read the 2 pages brief introduction in the `AVDSP_intro.pdf` and the readme.md in linux folder.

 ## folders
 * encoder : all files and helpers functions needed to generate a dsp program file as binary or hex file.